Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Introduction

-Based on this idea, this paper proposes two RLHF algorithms without reward inference: Zeroth-Order Policy Gradient (ZPG) and Zeroth-Order Block-Coordinate Policy Gradient (ZBCPG), both from Human Feedback.
-ZBCPG differs from ZPG in its policy perturbation rule, which has lower computational complexity and allows parallel optimization since one can sample multiple perturbed policies to perform policy gradient and combine the estimated gradient.
-Under mild assumptions, both algorithms have the following rate of converge to a stationary point:
+Based on this idea, this paper proposes two RLHF algorithms without reward inference: \emph{\textbf{Z}eroth-Order \textbf{P}olicy \textbf{G}radient} (ZPG) and \emph{\textbf{Z}eroth-Order \textbf{B}lock-\textbf{C}oordinate \textbf{P}olicy \textbf{G}radient} (ZBCPG), both from Human Feedback.
+ZBCPG differs from ZPG in its policy perturbation rule, which has lower computational complexity and allows parallel optimization since one can sample multiple perturbed policies to perform policy gradient and aggregate the estimated gradient.
+Under mild assumptions, both algorithms have the following rate of convergence to a stationary policy:

 where $d$ is the dimension of policy network parameter $\vtheta,$ $H$ is the planning horizon, $T$ is the number of policy gradient steps, $N$ is the number of policy perturbations each step, and $M$ is the number of human queries for each pair of trajectories.